divyaaa1812/Selenium-webdriver-TestNG/README.md

 2) Testcase to validate select an item,delivery date,delivery address and adding to cart
 3) Testcase to select a submenu item and print title of webpage opened

+Creating class with method to capture screenshots where ever necessary:
+1) use TakeScreenshot Interface and getScreenshotAs() method.
+        //Convert web driver object to TakeScreenshot
+    //Call getScreenshotAs method to create image file File src = ((TakesScreenshot)d).getScreenshotAs(OutputType.FILE);
+            //Move image file to new destination with file name "systemcurrenttime".jpg File DestFile=new File("/Users/nikhilesh/eclipse/Flora Website Testing/Screenshots"+System.currentTimeMillis()+".jpg");
+                //Copy file at destination FileUtils.copyFile(src, DestFile);
+2) now extend this class in current program and call the method wherever I need to take screenshot by passing driver object as argument.